Elli55/Elli55/README.md

-# 👋 I'm Elli – half manager, half analyst, always curious.
+# 👋 I'm Elli, half manager, half analyst, always curious.

 I come from the world of **management**,
 where strategies often sound nice but are hard to measure.
 That’s why I wanted to understand **what makes good decisions really work.**
-That’s how I found data – not because I love numbers,
+That’s how I found data, not just because I love numbers,
 but because I want to know **how they help people make smarter choices.**

 ---